 From 1 January 2016, 16 and 17 year old applicants will be issued with ten-year validity passports.
 These applicants must be accompanied by a person with parental responsibility to lodge their application in person (mail and courier applications are unable to be accepted).

-From 1 July 2015 all passport applications must be lodged in person at the Australian High Commission.
+All passport applications must be lodged in person at the Australian High Commission.
 Applications sent by courier or post will not be accepted.

 Lodging your application